4th April 2022: The Equality and Human Rights Commission (EHRC) has released new guidance on separate and single-sex services.

 The EHRC is likely to face a backlash for developing this guidance, which pushes back against the Stonewall-sponsored replacement of sex with gender identity, and consequent restrictive reading of the single-sex legal exceptions.

 Women’s organisations are increasingly speaking up to defend the provision of single-sex services.
 Women’s Aid and the Women’s Resource Centre recently released new policy statements to this effect.
 There has been widespread uncertainty about how to provide single-sex spaces and services lawfully.
-This new guidance provides overdue and very welcome guidance on how to end the confusion.
+This new guidance provides overdue and very welcome guidance out of the confusion.

 The UN last week rejected calls from trans-rights activists to censure the UK’s national human rights body.
 Meanwhile, women’s rights campaigners who propose clear guidance on the provision of single-sex spaces and services have faced protests and threats of violence.